Forex Technical Analysis & Forecast 14.12.2022

 Trading recommendations

 The trend on the EUR/USD currency pair on the hourly time frame is bullish.
-But the price is trading below the moving averages, and the MACD indicator is negative again.
-The price is adjusting.
-Buy trades are best considered from the support level of 1.0340 but with additional confirmation.
-Sell deals can be considered from the resistance level of 1.0408, but better with confirmation in the form of a reverse initiative.
+The price is trading above the moving averages.
+The MACD indicator has become overbought, but there are no signs of divergence yet.
+Under such market conditions, it is best to wait for a small correction.
+It is better to consider the deals to buy from the support level of 1.0580 or 1.0549, but with additional confirmation.
+Sell deals can be considered from the resistance level of 1.0657 or 1.0695, but it is better with a confirmation in the form of a reverse initiative or a false breakout.

 EUR/USD